-And here’s what this means for you, as a webmaster:
+What this means for you, as a webmaster

 Web Push Notifications are based on two APIs, as Google explains it.
-The first, the Notification API allows the browser to display system notifications to the user.
+First, the Notification API allows the browser to display system notifications to the user.
 The second, the Push API enables a service worker to handle Push Messages from a server, even if the browser isn’t being used.

 Google Chrome’s Updates